 PBS KIDS Writers Contest

-The PBS KIDS Writers Contest is a yearly competition in which children in grades K-5 in southern Nevada may celebrate the power of creating stories and illustrations by submitting their own original work.
+The PBS KIDS Writers Contest is a yearly competition in which children in grades K-5 in Southern Nevada may celebrate the power of creating stories and illustrations by submitting their own original work.

-Vegas PBS has selected the local winners of the 2015 PBS KIDS Writers Contest for which approximately 1,144 entries, a record number, were received.
-The station will honor the 18 children with a dinner starting at 6 p.m. to be followed by an awards ceremony at 7 p.m. on May 20, 2015, at Vegas PBS, 3050 E. Flamingo Rd., Las Vegas, Nevada.
+Vegas PBS has selected the local winners of the 2016 PBS KIDS Writers Contest for which approximately 1,225 entries, a record number, were received.
+The station will honor the 18 children with a dinner starting at 6 p.m. to be followed by an awards ceremony at 7 p.m. on May 17, 2016, at Vegas PBS, 3050 E. Flamingo Rd., Las Vegas, Nevada.
 The station will formally announce the names of the winners at that time.
 The event is for invited guests.

 During the ceremony, the local winners in grades K–5 will receive trophies, autographed books and other prizes, all sponsored by Mrs. Janice Allen.
-All 18 winners will receive free tuition for contest partner Southern Nevada Writing Project’s writing camp, courtesy of the Glen Lerner Gives Back charitable organization.
-McDonald’s, Max’s Restaurant and Tasty Island Jamaican Restaurant are providing refreshments.
+PDQ Restaurant is providing refreshments.